lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 * The highest speeds possible from bouncing *should* not cause problems, but it is known that travelling *very fast* will cause crashes.
-The theory for why is to do with the speedometer attempting to display numbers that it was never meant to handle, but as it persists, _it is advisable to not use the bounce material in situations where a Cannon object would do the job_.
+The theory for why is to do with the speedometer attempting to display numbers that it was never meant to handle, but as it persists, _it is advisable to not use the bounce terrain type in situations where a Cannon object would do the job_.

 ### __Bug Reports__